-Grignard is used to extend carbon chain.
-Griganard ( R-MgX , here R= alkyl group, X= Cl,Br,I) is prepared by reaction of alkyl halides (halo alkanes) and magnesium in dry ether medium.
+Grignard reagent is used to extend carbon chain in organic chemistry.
+Griganard reagent ( R-MgX , here R= alkyl group, X= Cl,Br,I) is prepared by the reaction of alkyl halides (halo alkanes) and magnesium in dry ether medium.
 Grignard reagent reacts with many organic compounds and give different organic compounds with extended carbon chains.

 Lithium also can be used to prepare Grignard reagent.
 But most of times magnesium is used.